Judge Holden: Blood Meridian

 A fictionalized Holden is a central character in Cormac McCarthy's 1985 Western novel Blood Meridian.
 In the novel, he and Glanton are the leaders of a pack of nomadic criminals who rob, rape, torture, and kill across the borderlands between the United States and Mexico.
 Throughout the novel, Holden brutally murders dozens of people, including children.
 Searching for additional evidence for Holden's existence has been a hobby for some Cormac McCarthy scholars.

-As depicted in Blood Meridian, Holden is a mysterious figure, a cold-blooded killer, and, it is implied, a child-rapist; aside from the children he openly kills, he is seen enticing children with sweets, and a child often goes missing when he is in the vicinity.
-At one point in the novel, he is seen naked with a naked twelve-year-old girl in his room.
-Holden displays knowledge of paleontology, archaeology, linguistics, law, technical drawing, geology, chemistry, prestidigitation, and philosophy.
+As depicted in Blood Meridian, Holden is a mysterious figure, a cold-blooded killer, and, it is implied, a pedophile; aside from the children he openly kills, he is seen enticing children with sweets, and a child often goes missing when he is in the vicinity.
+At one point in the novel, he is seen naked with a naked 12-year-old girl in his room.
+Holden displays knowledge of paleontology, archaeology, linguistics, law, draftsmanship, geology, chemistry, prestidigitation, and philosophy.